A new two-component integrable system with peakon solutions: Solutions to the integrable system ( )

 with $\alpha=\sqrt{1-\lambda^2b}$, and

-Next we show that the dispersionless version of equation (\ref{nlseq}) (equation (\ref{nlseq}) with $b=0$) admits the complex valued $N$-peakon solution, and the dispersion version of equation (\ref{nlseq}) (equation (\ref{nlseq}) with $b\neq0$) allows the complex valued kink solution.
+Next, we show that the dispersionless version of equation (\ref{nlseq}) with $b=0$ admits the complex valued $N$-peakon solution, while the dispersion version of equation (\ref{nlseq}) with $b\neq0$ allows the complex valued kink wave solution.